 Moreover, most domestic health insurance plans don’t cover the cost of medical emergency evacuation.
 This makes even more important to have an international health insurance plan with evacuation policy before you and your family moving abroad.
 In some cases, when a medical emergency takes place, quality healthcare can be difficult to access even in large modern cities.
 Of course, hopefully nobody would need to experience emergency airlifted to hospital in a foreign country.
 But please stop and take a minute to consider real-life examples, how do you know the level of healthcare available in your location when you are abroad?
 How do you prepare to pay for the services?
 How can you get your family home if further treatment occurs?

 Luckily, an international health insurance plan with emergency medical evacuation service responds to all questions above.
 Depending on the plan you have chosen, you can access to one or different degrees of medical evacuation coverage.
-No matter you are taking a one-week trip or planing to move abroad long-term, an international health insurance plan with emergency medical evacuation service should be your first consideration.
+No matter you are taking a one-week trip or planning to move abroad long-term, an international health insurance plan with emergency medical evacuation service should be your first consideration.

 Expat Financial offers medical emergency evacuation from a variety of insurance providers.
-We offer individual evacuation coverage for short trips and also for expatriates who have been posted abroad.
+We provide individual evacuation coverage for short trips and also for expatriates who have been posted abroad.
 We also offer an individual evacuation plan from the Sky Rescue medical evacuation plan from IMG.
-The plan is appropriate for individuals and family members traveling outside their home country who do not require travel medical or expat healthcare or already have this cover in place.
+The plan is appropriate for individuals and family members travelling outside their home country who do not require travel medical or expat healthcare or already have this cover in place.
 It also offers international emergency services, including emergency medical & political evacuation, repatriation, reunion and return of mortal remains combined with international travel assistance services.
 The Sky Rescue evacuation policy may be purchased directly for three months, six months or 12 months.

-Our firm can also quote group evacuation plans that are offered on a stand alone basis or as part of a comprehensive global benefit plan.
-Some plans will include coverage for terrorism related claims.
+Our firm can also quote group evacuation plans that are offered on a stand-alone basis or as part of a comprehensive global benefit plan.
+Some plans will include coverage for terrorism-related claims.
 Some companies will also obtain security or disaster evacuation coverage for their expat employees.